Frequently Asked Questions

 Who are your favorite authors?

-As far as true crime authors, Gregg Olsen and Ann Rule are at the top of my list.
+I usually read fiction while working on a true crime book.
 Right now I'm reading or re-reading the work of women who were writing noir or pulp fiction in the 1930s and later, including Patricia Highsmith, Ruth Rendell (Barbara Vine), Dorothy B. Hughes, Elisabeth Sanxay Holding, Olive Higgins Prouty, Valerie Taylor (Velma Young), Vera Caspary, and Faith Baldwin.
 And let's not forget Carolyn Keene!

 I also read and study the work of non-fiction writers I admire, including Thomas Mallon, Truman Capote, Joan Didion, Bill James, Erik Larson, Ron Rosenbaum, Simon Baatz, Dave Cullen and others.